antonfirsov/docs/2020/08-Aug/interop/interop.md

 ### Source generators

 When handling the invocation of a P/Invoke, the runtime will create a stream of IL instructions that is JIT-ed, generating an IL stub.
-This model tries to be a black box of marshalling logic that 'just works' and is generally opaque to the developer.
+This model tries to be a magic box of marshalling logic that 'just works' and is generally opaque to the developer.
 However, it does have some significant drawbacks:

 - The marshalling system is coupled to the runtime, such that any bug fixes require an update to the entire runtime.
 - Since the marshalling code is generated at run time, it is not available for ahead-of-time (AOT) compiler scenarios.